drogue-iot/hey-rodney-dataset/README.md

 This is a dataset of voice samples for our wake word detection of "Hey Rodney".

-All the audio samples will be licensed under the __Creative Commons Zero v1.0 Universal__ (CC0 aka Public Domain)
+All the audio samples will be licensed under the __Creative Commons Zero v1.0 Universal__ (CC0 aka Public Domain).
+Only upload samples containing your own voice!

 ## Steps to Record audio data and upload it on github